-Exams (Total 60 pts) Description In-class Quiz (10 points) 10:00 to 10:20 a.m. only on Sep 18 (Wed) 20 mins, around 10-15 questions The quiz covers Chapter 1 and Chapter 2 In-class Mid-term exam (20 points) 10:00-10:40 a.m. only on Oct 16 (Wed) 40 mins 12-15 questions The midterm covers questions from the quiz (Chapters 1 & 2) and new chapters (Chapters 3, 6, and 8) Final exam (30 points) at 10:00 Dec 9 (Mon) 60 mins, around 20 questions The final covers questions of Quiz, Midterm, and new questions of the new chapters (Chapters 9, 10, 11, 14, 15, 16, 18, and 22).
-It also covers labs and other class contents including a class writing journal.
-Exam format The tests (exams and quiz) may consist of various forms of questions including multiple choices, true and false, fill in the blank, figure and tables, and short essay questions.
-Assignments (Total 40 pts) Description Writing (Summary of Journal) (10 pts) due by Nov 6 You will write one single-page summary of peer-reviewed articles given through Blackboard.
-Group report (10 pts) due by 10:00 a.m. on Nov 13 Double-space, follow the APA manual, Maximum 10 pages (no minimum pages) including title, a body of text, and references (at least 3 from a valid source like journal and textbook).
-Students can pick any topic closely related to this class (No approval from the instructor is required)
+Exams (Total 60 pts) Description

-Group presentation (10 pts) on Nov 20 and Dec 4 Students (4-5) will present the study to the class (20 mins) and answer the questions using a PowerPoint presentation (5 mins).
-Participation (10 pts) You will be awarded up to 10 points based on your performance (attendance, discussion, inquiry, participation, etc)
+Quiz (10 points) on February 4 (Tuesday) 20 mins from 11:50 to 12:10 only The quiz covers all chapters from week 1 (Chapter 1, 2, and 3,) Mid-term exam (20 points) March 4 (Tuesday) 40 mins from 11:00 to 11:40 only 40 questions for 20 pts Midterm covers questions from the quiz and new chapters (Chapter 4 & 5 and virtual lab) Final exam (30 points) May 13 (Tuesday) 60 mins from 11:00 to 12:00 only 60 questions for 30 pts The final covers questions of Quiz, Midterm, and the new chapters (Chapters 6, 7, 8, and 9).
+It also covers labs and other class contents including class writing journals.
+Exam format The tests (exams and quiz) may consist of multiple types and other forms of questions including fill in the blank, true and false, short essays etc. Assignments (Total 40 pts) Description Writing (Summary of Journal) (10 pts) due by March 25 (It will be available via Blackboard from March 17) You will write one single-page summary of peer-review article given through the blackboard assignment (The article will be posted on March 17).
+Group report (10 pts) due by April 15 (Tuesday) Double-space, follow APA manual, Maximum 10 pages (no minimum pages) including title, a body of text, and references (at least 3 from the article or journal not from the internet resources).
+Students can pick any topic closely related to this class (No approval from the instructor is required).
+Group presentation (10 pts) on April 22 & 29 (Tuesday) Students will present their project (20 mins) using Power point.
+Participation (10 pts) You will be awarded up to 10 points based on your performance (class attendance, online activity, inquiry, participation, engagement, etc).